LinkedInLearning/html-css-and-javascript-building-the-web-4479542/docs/04-js/README.md

 - We created functions to group our code into reusable blocks.
 - We manipulated the DOM to interact with our HTML elements.
 - We handled events to respond to user actions.
+- We used closures to maintain access to important variables, enabling our drag-and-drop functionality to work correctly by keeping track of the mouse and element positions even after the initial function has executed.

 By combining all these concepts, we created a dynamic and interactive virtual terrarium where the plants can be dragged around the screen.